Intro

 On Android, each feature required two classes: a *Tasks class for scheduling and a *Worker class for execution.
 Three features meant six classes, plus a factory that had to manually map every worker class name.

 Three tasks, three different approaches to concurrency and error handling.
 None of them were wrong individually.
-But, when you’re debugging a background task that didn’t fire at 2am, the last thing you want is to remember which concurrency pattern this particular task uses.
+But when you’re debugging a background task that didn’t fire at 2am, the last thing you want is to remember which concurrency pattern this particular task uses.

 The Inconsistency